orocos-toolchain/utilrb/README.txt

 Utilrb is yet another Ruby toolkit, in the spirit of facets.
 It includes all the standard class extensions I use in my own projects like Genom.rb.

+== Installation
+The only dependency Utilrb has is flexmock if you want to run tests.
+It is available as a gem, so you can run

+  gem install flexmock

 == Utilrb's C extension
 Utilrb includes a C extension in ext/.
 It is optional, but some of the functionalities will be disabled if it is not present.
 Trying to require